AnalystSeyi/Powerbi-Referral-To-Recovery-Analysis/README.md

 ---

-## 4️⃣ What other information would you highlight to the service lead?
-Are there any data quality issues or recommendations?
+## Highlighting Data Quality Issues and Recommendations to the Service Lead

 **Key Observations:**
 - Only **2,880 out of 11,501 patients (25%)** were eligible for discharge.